Abesuden/Code-Assassin/doc/developmentDocumentation.md

 #include <time.h>
 #include <stdbool.h>
 ```
 > This would be any library imports that a developer may need in a semi-complicated project.
-If the developer wanted something simple, it would not be benificial to launch and use CA then.
+If the developer wanted something simple, it would not be beneficial to launch and use CA then.
 Thus, we are focusing on more complicated programs.
 Also, imports include any library that is needed for any aliased code syntax.
 For example, `bool isTrue = True;` requires the import of the stdbool.h which can be seen in the above code snippet.

 ### vari
 ```